-Before we go into whether or not you should consider gallbladder removal as your doctor may have suggested, it is important to understand what the gallbladder and bile do within your body.
+Before we go into whether or not you should consider gallbladder removal as your doctor may have suggested, it is important to understand the functions of your gallbladder and bile.

 The gallbladder is a pear-shaped, hollow organ that lies in the upper right side of your abdominal cavity.
 The gallbladder is located just under and behind your liver and is supported by the duodenum.

 The gallbladder stores the bile fluid that is produced by your liver.
 From the gallbladder, the bile is transported to your duodenum via the bile duct.
 At the end of the bile duct is a sphincter, which only opens to let bile through.
 Together with pancreatic juice from the pancreas, the bile flows through the sphincter into the duodenum.

 What Are The Functions Of A Gallbladder And Bile?

 This shouldn’t come as a surprise, but the main thing the gallbladder does is store bile from the liver to be released as and when needed.
 During a meal, bile is secreted in the right amount, into the small intestine.
 In the small intestine, bile helps to break down fat into smaller particles so that they can be easily digested.
 Without bile, digestion and absorption of fat is incomplete.